indica-mcf/Indica/doc/design.rst

 data in systems using version control).
 It also provides methods for authentication and closing a database connection.
-Each reader should feature a dictionary called ``available_data`` where keys are valid arguments for the :py:meth:`DataReader.get` method and corresponding values are the type of data which gets returned (see next section).
+Each reader should feature a dictionary called ``available_data`` where keys are valid arguments for the :py:meth:`reader.DataReader.get` method and corresponding values are the type of data which gets returned (see next section).
 Python's abstract base class module (:py:mod:`abc`) can be used when defining ``DataReader``

-The :py:meth:`DataReader.get` method is implemented in the parent class and provides basic functionality for checking whether a key is valid and that the returned :py:class:`xarray.DataArray` object contains the expected metadata.
-The actual process of getting this data is delegated to the abstract private method :py:meth:`DataReader._get_data`, which is implementation dependent.
+The :py:meth:`reader.DataReader.get` method is implemented in the parent class and provides basic functionality for checking whether a key is valid and that the returned :py:class:`xarray.DataArray` object contains the expected metadata.
+The actual process of getting this data is delegated to the abstract private method :py:meth:`reader.DataReader._get_data`, which is implementation dependent.
 Implementations are free to define additional private methods if necessary.
 The form of the constructor for each reader class is not defined, as this is likely to vary widely.

+A complicating factor in all of this is that the ``map_to_master`` and ``map_from_master`` metadata functions can only be created once equilibrium data has been loaded.
+Furthermore, ideally one would be able to change which equilibrium was used on the fly, without having to reload all other data.
+The solution to this is to define an additional metadata function, called ``generate_mappers`` which takes an :py:class:`xarray.Dataset` object containing equilibrium data (exact format TBC) as an argument.
+It would return a tuple made up of the ``map_to_master`` and ``map_from_master`` functions appropriate to that equilibrium.

+Exactly where and how ``generate_mappers`` should be used can be a matter of further discussion.
+One approach would be to do it in one of the :ref:`Operations on Data` described below.
+This has the advantage of keeping a clear separation of concerns between the different classes in the program, but could be somewhat verbose to use.
+Another option would be to allow an equilibrium dataset to be assigned to a reader object (perhaps even have the reader automatically load the entire dataset).
+It would then use this dataset to call the ``generate_mappers`` function when reading in all future data.
+This would be more convenient, but somewhat complicates the logic of the program by mixing functionality.

+Should all data need to be remapped to a new set of equilibrium data, it is proposed that the :ref:`Provenance Tracking` system be used to automatically do this.
+This would be part of the broader "replay" functionality which would be possible with provenance data.

-A similar approach could be taken for writing data out to different formats.
+A similar approach of defining an abstract base class could be taken for writing data out to different formats.
 Presumably we would want to include the formats used by different research centres.
 However, it might also be useful to use some general formats for output, such as NetCDF or HDF5.
+This would probably be an easier operation, as it would not require so much knowledge of the peculiarities of how data is stored by different research groups.

 Data Value Type System